JKirito/JKirito/README.md

 <img align='left' src='https://img.shields.io/badge/travisci-%232B2F33.svg?style=for-the-badge&logo=travis&logoColor=white' />
 </p>
 <br /><br /><br />
-An enthusiastic, self-taught, full-stack web developer and software engineer from India.
+An enthusiastic, self-taught, full-stack web developer and software engineer from Melbourne, Australia.
 My passion for software resides in imagining concepts and bringing them to life with aesthetically pleasing interfaces.
 I pay close attention to the experience, architecture, and code quality of the products I develop.
 I am also a DevOps and open-source enthusiast.
 I learned a great deal from the open-source community, and I appreciate how open-source fostered collaboration and knowledge sharing.

 - 💼 any freelance work? do reach, [email](mailto:byrxarpitsingh@gmail.com)